johnporter0311/Parrotwebsite/Scripts/ReadMe.txt

 Then I discovered Bootstrap and it fell into place for me.
 Using Bootstrap I had to relearn some things but Bootstrap allow for me to use a lot of built in CSS which reduced my need for extra coding.
 Treehouse always taught to keep it simple.
 That is what Bootstrap did for me.
+My website also includes in areas on the third page with colored words.
+Clicking on these words will bring up pictures that pertain to that paragraph.
+This also includes a sound bite. **

 Feature Requirements:
 Choose a minimum of 3 of the below features and incorporate into your site